EU and competition in Yorkshire And The Humber

 ‘A very commercial team.
 Competent, quick, and swift of reply.‘

 Office Depot Europe

-- Instructed by Office Depot Europe, the claimant in two English High Court actions for follow on and stand-alone damages against addressees of a decision of the European Commission in relation to the Envelopes Cartel.
+- Instructed by Office Depot to act in two claims in the High Court for follow and stand-alone damages against addressees of a decision of the European Commission in relation to the Envelopes Cartel.

 Hull City Council

 West Yorkshire Combined Authority

 - Secured CMA clearance for PepsiCo’s acquisition of Pipers Crisps.